ttab/amqp-as-promised/README.md

 If an exception is thrown by the handler, it will be propagated back to the client as an object with a `error` property containing the error message.

+The optional `options` object can contain `ack:true` and `prefetchCount:[no]` which is supplied to queue subscribe.
+Notice that all fulfilled rpc requests are acknowledged regardless of success/failure.

 ## Shutting down